-Of all the things that I used to sample during those few days of sugar overload, the Malai Peda was my most beloved.
+Of all the things that I used to sample during Diwali as a child, the Malai Peda was my most beloved.
 A simple sweet made of milk, cream and sugar was all it took to make me truly happy.
 I could never stop at one.
-Come to think of it, I can’t stop at one even today.
-We never made this at home because it was widely available at the mithai-wala (sweet shops) and always very fresh.
-When I left India, I missed the Malai Peda deeply.
-It took a chance conversation with an Indian grocery store owner over her counter, a quickly memorised recipe and a lot of trials and errors to rediscover my obsession for my favourite childhood sweet.
+Come to think of it, I can't stop at one even today.

 Ingredients